 The retro look of gladiolus flowers is popular once again.
 These easy-to-grow bulbs bring a lot to the garden party, including a huge color palette, vertical interest, and bloom times that harmonize well with summer's most colorful perennials.
 Plus, they're a versatile cut flower, and the ruffled single florets can even be plucked off the stem and arranged in vases and bowls.
-Plant gladiolus bulbs in well-drained soil either at the back of the flower border or thickly enough so they'll self support as the foliage grows.
-The perfumed Abyssinian gladiola is a rare plant that deserves a place by the back door or front porch.
+The perfumed Abyssinian gladiolus is a rare plant that everyone can enjoy.

 Upload your photo here.

 In the garden or in a vase, gladiolus add garden-fresh drama.
 An old-fashioned flower originally from South Africa, the lofty flower spikes of gladiolus emerge from disc-shape corms that are planted in spring.
 When done right, fresh-cut flower spikes will last for more than a week in a vase.
 Search your favorite online bulb retailer for glads—you'll find varieties with blossoms in nearly every color of the rainbow.

 Call on gladiolus when you need a dramatic focal point in the garden or bold vertical structure.
 The sword-shape foliage and upright flower stalks draw attention.
 Pair gladiolus with dahlias, peonies, and other sturdy perennials that can provide support for these tall, petal-packed flower spikes.